Learn Italian Words Free

 One drawback is that it also has an undeniably less fun and interactive interface, and also many of the more important and advanced lessons (like accommodation, housing and work) are reserved only for premium members which costs £4.99.

 Mosalingua is an excellent app for students who want to improve their Italian (especially their vocabulary), which has developed its own unique and effective way of teaching Italian words and phrases.

-A potential drawback is that the free version only teaches a limited number of Italian words, premium membership costs $4.99, but it has 3000 flash cards to learn, all accompanied by an audio track from a native speaker and so perhaps it is worth it.
+A potential drawback is that the free version only teaches a limited number of Italian words, premium membership costs $4.99, but it has 3000 flashcards to learn, all accompanied by an audio track from a native speaker so perhaps it is worth it.

 Italki is a very different app to the others mentioned here, it is far more focused on speaking Italian.
-Italki gives you the chance to connect with native Italian speakers and you can schedule ‘lessons’ in the shape of skype conversations to practise your spoken Italian.
-There are a huge number of registered teachers, tutors or language partners to choose who you can send a message to or book a lesson with.
+Italki gives you the chance to connect with native Italian speakers and you can schedule ‘lessons’ in the shape of Skype conversations to practise your spoken Italian.
+There are a huge number of registered teachers, tutors or language partners to choose from whom you can send a message or book a lesson.

 This app is perfect for Italian students who just want the opportunity to practise.
 It is very easy to use and very easy to find what you are looking for.
 There is also an excellent notebook feature where you can submit something you have written in Italian and a native speaker will review and correct it.

 Italki is perfect for students who want a more interactive experience while they learn Italian, and although it may not be suitable for beginners, it is very useful for helping you get to grips with what is perhaps the most difficult part of learning Italian – speaking it.